General Privacy Notice

 In BUS, the conditions for use of special category data most usually relied upon will be because either the data subject has given explicit consent; because BUS is a not for profit organisation; or because the data is being processed for the purpose of archiving.

-However, before deciding which of the 10 conditions outlined above should be relied upon at any given time, we may refer to the original text of the GDPR, as well as any relevant guidance and we will seek legal advice as required.
+However, before deciding which of the 10 conditions outlined above should be relied upon at any given time, we may refer to the original text of the UK GDPR, as well as any relevant guidance and we will seek legal advice as required.

 What must we tell individuals before we use their data?